-President, Vice President, Chair of Finance, Chair of Public Affairs, Chair of Student Engagement, Chair of Academic Affairs.
+President, Vice President, Chair of Finance, Chair of Academic Affairs, Chair of Public Affairs, Chair of Student Engagement.

-There are also Senators and Campus Coordinators (Attleboro, Fall River, New Bedford, Taunton, and Online).
-And Advisors and Ex Officio Members (Student Trustee, and the Director of Student and Family Engagement.
+There are also Senators and Campus Coordinators (Attleboro, Fall River, New Bedford, Taunton, and Online), and Advisors and Ex Officio Members (Student Trustee, and the Director of Student Engagement and Belonging).
 For more information, contact the office at StudentEngagement@BristolCC.edu.